sukcinitas/dc-img-uploader-api/README.md

 # DC Image Uploader API

-An api to upload images.
-Complementary to [dc-img-uploader](https://github.com/sukcinitas/dc-img-uploader).
-You can check the application example [here](https://imago-uploader.netlify.app/) and you can try the api [https://power-sweet-archduke.glitch.me/api](https://power-sweet-archduke.glitch.me/api).
+An api for image upload, complementary to [dc-img-uploader](https://github.com/sukcinitas/dc-img-uploader).
+You can check the application example [here](https://metaless-upload.netlify.app/) or you can try out the api yourself [https://power-sweet-archduke.glitch.me/api](https://power-sweet-archduke.glitch.me/api).

 ![](https://github.com/sukcinitas/media/blob/master/img-uploader/img-uploader.gif)

 #### Notes

-- This is created only for learning purposes.
-Only 3 image files are stored at a time.
+- Only 3 image files are stored at a time as this app is created only for learning purposes.
 - More information: [dc-img-uploader](https://github.com/sukcinitas/dc-img-uploader).

 ---